 CURRENT UPDATE: Our new foster pens are now open.
 The facility is not open to the public to visit.
 We need to follow strict protocols with regard to admissions and homings, much of which will be dealt with online and any arrangements to view or deliver cats will be strictly by appointment.
 Please visit our 'Adopt a cat' page for details of cats seeking new homes.

-We will not be able to operate our £10 neutering campaigns for the time being due to the Covid regulations.
 However, we can issue vouchers for neutering individual cats who live in our postcode areas TA1, TA2, TA3, TA4 and TA21.
 Please call us on 03452 602 397 to see if you qualify.
 This service will also depend on the activities available from your chosen vet practice.

 Sorry, but we cannot accept empty cat food pouches for recycling.
 Please do not take empty pouches to any of our food donation bins - especially if they are unwashed, as happened recently.
 To ask our volunteers to deal with the resulting maggot infestation is simply unacceptable, especially in current circumstances.
 Because of this, the supermarket donation bins are now under CCTV observation and the security staff have been alerted.